toothrot/integrations/README.md

 It's worth checking out our [facade](https://github.com/segmentio/facade) objects to see what sort of fields are available to your provider.
 In general, you will want to use `.proxy()` to match keys fuzzily.
 If you see a field being used in multiple places, you can submit a request to add it to facade as well and give it a proper name.

 If your integration doesn't use some of these methods, don't bother implementing them.
-Our service will not send them as a pass through.
+Segment.io just won't send them!

 In general, we prefer not to attach extra methods to the integration objects, unless they are specifically useful for testing.
 In that case, you can prefix those methods with an underscore, or separate them into a different module.
 We have kept them in a single module for ease of other developers.